readthedocs/blog/securing-build-processes.rst

 We've been working for some time now on supporting this with `sphinx-autoapi`_, but don't think it's an adequate solution for every Python project just yet.

+We see parsing docstrings from Python source as the correct solution to this problem.
 Unfortunately, Epydoc is not a strong project for us to rely on currently, as activity has winded down in the past years and it lacks Python 3 support.

-We see parsing docstrings from Python source as the correct solution to this problem.
+We hope to resolve these issues soon, or look to another solution like `pydoctor`_ that is actively maintained.

 After that,
 the main other source of code execution is the `conf.py` file inside Sphinx.
 We have also been working on `readthedocs-build`_,